7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 Also, consider your lifestyle.
 If you spend most of your time at home, in quiet environments, or in small groups of friends and family, a more basic and affordable hearing aid like Audien or Lexie or the least expensive MDHearing models may be fine for your needs.

 But if you’re often in noisy environments that present listening challenges, you may want a higher-end device with more advanced sound processing abilities and options for customization to your hearing needs in each environment.
-Brands like Jabra Enhance, Eargo, Lexie, and Audicus, offer some of the best over-the-counter hearing aids with higher-end technology.
+Brands like Jabra Enhance, Eargo, and Lexie offer some of the best over-the-counter hearing aids with higher-end technology.

 Battery type